jzvolensky/solid-pods/README.md

 # Exploring Solid Pods

-Getting started guide by Inrupt available [here](https://docs.inrupt.com/developer-tools/javascript/client-libraries/tutorial/getting-started/)
+The starting point of this project is the getting started guide by Inrupt available [here](https://docs.inrupt.com/developer-tools/javascript/client-libraries/tutorial/getting-started/)

-This tutorial will evolve over time to explore spatial data in Solid Pods
+## Current functionality

-## Currently working on:
+- Support for login

-Implementing Solid file client to manage data upload and download
+- Uploading data to pod in text box form or as a file directly

-Creating a set of sample location data in multiple OGC standards
+  **(Do note that this is currently only possible to hardcoded locations)**

 ## Setup and local development